takemaru/graphillion/README.md

    https://github.com/takemaru/graphillion
 2. Unpack and change directory to the source directory (it should have the file setup.py)
-3. Run `python setup.py install` to build and install
+3. Run `python setup.py build` to build
 4. (optional) Run `python setup.py test -q` to execute the tests
+5. Run `sudo python setup.py install` to install

 #### GitHub repository